CodingItWrong/riverbed-web/README.md

 You can install past preview client builds from https://expo.dev

-To build a new preview client: `eas build --profile preview --platform ios`
+To build a new preview client: `eas build --profile preview --platform ios` - note that the free Expo plan is limited to 15 iOS builds per month, and then you will begin to be charged.

 The preview client loads the latest published `preview` build.
 This can be published with `bin/deploy`